kwabenasapong/openpldoc/manual/source/creating_service.rst

 At some point you may have a group of images to display together.
 It may be pictures from a youth group adventure, bulletin announcements, or some other reason.
-You can either create the group in the :ref:`media-manager`, and then click the |buttons_add| icon above the images, or you can manually select a group of images.
+You can either create the group in the :ref:`media-manager` and then click the |buttons_add| icon above the images, or you can manually select a group of images.
 Do this by holding the :kbd:`Ctrl` key on your keyboard and click each image you want to add as a group.
 As you